-I love savings challenges and there are few as popular as the penny challenge.
+I love savings challenges, and few are as popular as the penny challenge.

 It sounds so easy.
 Just saving your pennies every day can add up to hundreds of dollars a year in savings.

 I tried the original penny challenge but quickly found a couple of problems that were derailing my progress.
-To stay on track and meet my goal, I needed to put a new twist on this old challenge.
+As a result, I needed to put a new twist on this old challenge to stay on track and meet my goal.

-What I came up with was a way to make saving even easier and to turn it into thousands of dollars.
+I came up with a way to make saving even easier and turn it into thousands of dollars.

 What is the Penny Challenge?

-The basic idea for the penny challenge is pretty easy.
-You save one penny your first day, two pennies the second day, three on the third and so on for 365 days.
-That means you’re saving the same amount you did the day before but adding another penny to it.
+The basic idea for the penny challenge is easy.
+You save one penny on your first day, two pennies on the second day, three on the third, and so on for 365 days.
+That means you’re saving the same amount you did the day before while adding another penny.

-You can meet your savings goals from change you find around the house or from the change on purchases.
+You can meet your savings goals from the change you find around the house or the change you receive from purchases.
 By the time you are done, you are saving 365 pennies on the final day.

 The idea is to make saving gradual.
-By starting small, saving just pennies a day, you make saving easier and don’t have to sacrifice.
-I’ve built a chart of how much you end up saving per week to follow along on your own penny challenge and put together my own savings challenge after the graphic.
+By starting small, saving just pennies a day, you make saving more accessible and don’t have to sacrifice.
+I’ve built a chart of how much you save per week to follow along on your penny challenge and put together my savings challenge after the graphic.

 Two Problems with the Penny Challenge

-The first problem with the penny challenge isn’t obvious at first.
+The first problem with the penny challenge isn’t apparent at first.
 Saving less than a dollar over the first weeks is an easy start.
-You might not be able to find $0.77 laying around the house but you can usually put it together with the change from purchases.
+You might not be able to find $0.77 lying around the house, but you can usually put it together with the change from purchases.

-Try making it to the final weeks of the challenge though and you’re trying to find almost $30 a week…that’s a lot of pennies.
-You’re not talking about saving your change anymore and that throws a lot of people off.
+Try making it to the final weeks of the challenge, though, and you’re trying to find almost $30 a week…that’s a lot of pennies.
+You’re not talking about saving your change anymore, which throws many people off.

 The second problem with the penny challenge is that even making it through the entire year, you’re only saving $667 total.
-That’s good for a nice shopping trip and maybe pay off some bills but it’s nothing you’re going to get that excited about and might not even get motivated enough to start the challenge.
+That’s good for a nice shopping trip and maybe paying off some bills.
+Still, it’s nothing you’re going to get that excited about.
+You might not even get motivated enough to start the challenge.

-I love the idea of savings challenges though so I thought I would take a shot at improving the penny challenge, getting to the biggest problems to help you save more money.
+I love the idea of savings challenges.
+So I thought I would take a shot at improving the penny challenge, getting to the most significant problems to help you save more money.

 Using a Savings App with the Penny a Day Challenge

-It’s easy enough saving a few days of pennies but it gets more difficult to track how many you need to save as you progress.
-Using savings apps can add a new element to the Penny Challenge and make it easier to save.
+It’s easy enough saving a few days of pennies, but it gets more challenging to track how many you need to save as you progress.
+Using savings apps can add a new element to the Penny Challenge and make saving easier.

 In fact, one savings app I use makes the Penny Challenge automatic and will help you reach your retirement goals faster.

 For every purchase you make with a linked card, the Acorns app rounds the amount up to the nearest dollar and deposits the difference into an investment account.
-For example, if your daily double-mocha-latte-frappe comes to $3.73 then the app will round it up to $4 on your card and put the remaining $0.27 into your investment account.
+For example, suppose your daily double-mocha-latte-frappe comes to $3.73.
+The app will round it up to $4 on your card and put the remaining $0.27 into your investment account.

-This makes it a lot easier to follow the Penny Challenge because you’re not scrounging for change in the couch every day.
-You simply spend normally and the app does the rest.
+This makes it easier to follow the Penny Challenge because you’re not scrounging for change in the couch daily.
+Instead, you spend normally, and the app does the rest.

-What I like about the Acorns app is that it combines this instant saving with a robo-advisor which makes investing easy.
-From just a few questions when you open your account, the app will suggest one of five investment portfolios built from professionally-managed funds in stocks, bonds and real estate.
+What I like about the Acorns app is that it combines this instant saving with a Robo-advisor, which makes investing easy.
+Just answer a few questions when you open your account.
+Then the app will suggest one of five investment portfolios built from professionally-managed funds in stocks, bonds, and real estate.

-All your money saved goes directly into your investments and you pay no fees for investing.
-The only fee is a $1 monthly charge, common among robo-advisor platforms.
+All your money saved goes directly into your investments, and you pay no investment fees.
+The only fee is a $1 monthly charge, common among Robo-advisor platforms.

-Now there will come a point in the Penny Challenge where you’re looking for more pennies to save than what you get from rounding up your purchases but the app will make it so much easier to get started.
+Now there will come the point in the Penny Challenge where you’re looking for more pennies to save than what you get from rounding up your purchases, but the app will make it much easier to start.

 Improving the Penny Challenge

-To make it easier to save, especially those big weeks towards the end of the year, try finding places in your budget to cut.
-Instead of just making the challenge about spare change you find around the house or the leftover from purchases, try cutting expenses and budgeting to meet your savings goal.
+To make saving more manageable, especially those big weeks towards the end of the year, try finding places in your budget to cut.
+Instead of just making the challenge about the spare change you find around the house or the leftover from purchases, try cutting expenses and budgeting to meet your savings goal.

-When I did my own penny challenge, I cut back on drinks when I went out with friends.
-You’d be amazed at how much you can save cutting back to one drink instead of two or three just one time a week.
+When I did the penny challenge, I cut back on drinks when I went out with friends.
+You’d be amazed at how much you can save by cutting back to one drink instead of two or three just one time a week.
 I ended up saving almost double my goal over the last few weeks.

 Even if you only manage to save the $667 from the penny challenge idea, you can still turn it into thousands of dollars.
-Not too many get worked up over $700 but I don’t know anyone that would turn down $2,500!
+Of course, not too many people get worked up over $700, but I don’t know anyone that would turn down $2,500!

 Yeah, I know it doesn’t seem like a new twist on the penny challenge.
-You’d be surprised though how many people just blow their money saved each year.
-If you’re going to just spend it at the end of the year, why even go to the bother of saving it in the first place?
+You’d be surprised, though, how many people blow their money saved each year.
+If you spend it on a splurge at the end of the year.
+Then why even go to the bother of saving it in the first place?

 Does the Penny Challenge Work?

-The Penny a Day Challenge really does work but that’s if you can find the money to save every-single-day.
-It’s easy at first but by the end of the year, you’re saving upwards of $25 a week.
+The Penny a Day Challenge does work, but that’s if you can find the money to save every day.
+It’s easy at first, but by the end of the year, you’re saving upwards of $25 a week.

-Being successful with the penny challenge means finding ways to make your saving automatic like with savings apps and ways to trick your spending into helping you save.
+Being successful with the penny challenge means finding ways to make your saving automatic, like with savings apps and methods to trick your spending into helping you save.

-The best part about the penny challenge is simply the savings habits you’ll build in a few short weeks.
-Even if you don’t manage to make it the entire year, you’ll have built some savings habits in a few weeks that will help you control spending and put you on the right financial path.
+The best part about the penny challenge is the savings habits you’ll build in a few short weeks.
+So even if you don’t make it the entire year, you’ll have built some savings habits in a few weeks that will help you control spending and put you on the right financial path.

-The penny challenge and other savings challenges aren’t just ways to save up a couple hundred dollars.
-Use them as ways to change your spending habits, to gradually work into saving more on a regular basis and make saving easier.
-It’s not about saving more money for a few months or a year but about learning how to get the most out of your money.
+The penny and other savings challenges aren’t just ways to save up a couple hundred dollars.
+Instead, use them to change your spending habits, gradually work into saving more regularly and make saving easier.
+It’s not about saving more money for a few months or a year but about learning to get the most out of your money.

 Alternative Money Saving Challenges

-As you know, there are so many money saving techniques and challenges out there, but the toughest part is finding the one that works best for you while reaching your saving goals!
-Below I have outlined 3 of my favourite money saving challenges that may be better suited to you.
+There are many money-saving techniques and challenges, but the toughest part is finding the one that works best for you while reaching your saving goals!
+Below I have outlined 3 of my favorite money-saving challenges that may be better suited to you.

 - The 52-Week Saving Challenge

 This is one of the most popular savings challenges because it is relatively easy and will save you $1,378 by the end of the year!
-This challenge is extremely straightforward and here’s how it works:
+This challenge is extraordinarily straightforward, and here’s how it works:

 - Deposit $1 into your savings in week 1